scraggo/bookmarks-markdown-utils/README.md

 # Bookmarks Project

 Suite of command-line tools for Chrome bookmark management.
 (There is some functionality for OneTab and FireFox.)
-Designed for users who want to store bookmark files in markdown format instead of managing a large collection inside of Chrome.
+Designed for users who:

+- Are tired of managing a large collection inside of Chrome.
+- Use Chrome for both Desktop and Mobile bookmarking (and mainly use the "Mobile Bookmarks" folder)
+- Want to convert bookmarks into individual markdown files
+- Want a way to visit a site and tag the bookmark with minimal mouse movement
+- ...and more

-Note: the configuration files are not included.
-They should be created inside their respective project directories with the schema below.
+Note: the configuration file needs to be created with the instructions below:

-## DEC-Chr2Markdown

-Purpose:

-- Backup Chrome 'Bookmarks' file to directory in config file.
-- Convert file to markdown format.

-**Necessary: Create the following configuration file:**
-'chr_config.py':
+- `cd setup/`
+- `python setup.py`
+- `open ../config.json` to open file for editing.
+- Replace given directories with your own.

 ```
 directories = {
   "bookmarksRootDir": {{ ROOT DIRECTORY }},